Große Research Group

 - What are the signals that cause cell death when damaged sites are irreparable?

-We intend that our research contributes to a better understanding of how cells prevent replication errors and thereby escape premature senescence and ultimately cell death.
+Research of the Große Group aimed at contributing to a better understanding of how cells prevent replication errors and thereby escape premature senescence and ultimately cell death.

 (21.04.1952 - 14.06.2018)